-Welcome To Relaxation
+Welcome To Relaxation with CranialSacral

 This initial appointment is all about getting to know you and welcoming you to the practice.
 Your session will include a comfortable intake discussion, assessment of your craniosacral system, and treatment.
 Please wear comfortable clothing and refrain from wearing belts, and buckles (supportive or adaptive braces and equipment are just fine).
 This appointment can take upwards of two hours, so please plan your day accordingly.